transcom/mymove-docs/docs/adrs/0083-deprecating-devseed-scenarios.md

 ### _Deprecate and delete `devseed` scenarios (and related files in pkg/testdatagen/scenario)_

-Most of the pro and cons from above apply.
+Most of the pro and cons from option 2 apply.
 Deleting the `devseed` data also adds the following considerations:

 - `+` _Teams would not have to maintain `devseed` data._
 - `+` _There would be a singular way to create test data._
-- `-` _More work involved in implementing the ADR e.g. documentation updates,
+- `-` _More work involved in implementing the ADR e.g. removing code, documentation updates, etc._
-  regular training, leading by example._
 - `-` _Teams would have to adjust to using the new `testharness` scenarios, rather than relying on existing move codes for testing_
 - `-` _Not all move scenarios or users are currently in